informatics-isi-edu/echo_lab_assistant/docs/JarvisStates.md

 # JarvisStates File
 A file containing concrete implementations of the JarvisBaseState

+## Constructor(request,session,ermrest)
+ - request to get data from
+ - session to get session attributes
+ - Instance of ErmrestHandler class

 ## AuthenticateState Class
 Checks if their is a user currently logged in.
 If not it transitions to LoginState.
 If their is